 - Rest my eyes whenever possible – As I said before, it’s better now that they are older, but I still have to be a parent.
 When I had to drive them around to their different activities, I would close my eyes while I waited for them.
-If it was nice enough, I remained in the car in the parking lot and closed my eyes or in the sitting area.
+If the weather was nice, I remained in the car and closed my eyes.
 When they went to bed, I would as well right after.

 - Meditate more often – A good friend of mine got me meditating a few years back, and I will always thank him for that.
-Whenever I started feeling stressed that I couldn’t rest even if I was really sick, I would take the time to meditate even if it was for a couple of minutes.
-This would help me calm my nerves especially during times where I had to be out and about all day.
+Whenever I started feeling stressed that I couldn’t rest even if I were really sick, I would take the time to meditate also if it was for a couple of minutes.
+This would help me calm my nerves, especially during times where I had to be out and about all day.

 - Eat soup until I felt better – I am a huge fan of eating pho or ramen when I am feeling less than perfect.
 There have been studies that chicken noodle soup actually does help make you feel better.
 I have never liked it since I was a kid, so I prefer pho or ramen.
 It will also help build your kids’ palate.

-- Ask for help – There was one time that I felt really bad, and so I asked my sister for help.
+- Ask for help – There was one time that I felt terrible, and so I asked my sister for help.
 They came over and helped with the kids.
 I tend to hate asking for anything because I do not want to be an inconvenience to anyone.
-However, I had to put my feelings aside so that I could feel better to be a mother to my children.
+However, I had to put my feelings aside so that I could feel better about being a mother to my children.
 I couldn’t in the state I was in, so I had my sister help.
 If you are a single mother with no family around, see if a friend can help even for an hour.

-I am lucky that I have never gotten severely sick since I’ve had kids except that one time when my sister came to help.
-If I do, then hopefully it’s in a month’s time when my son has his license and can run errands and chauffeur his sister around.
+I am lucky that I have never gotten severely sick since I’ve had kids except for that one time when my sister came to help.
+If I do, then hopefully it’s in a month when my son has his license and can run errands and chauffeur his sister around.